Meet Our Team

 core1@uw.edu

-Christina is an Associate Director for Indigenous Systems Alignment and Data Stewardship with Seven Directions and Acting Assistant Professor with the Center for the Study of Health and Risk Behavior (CSHRB), UW School of Medicine.
-For Christina, community health and well-being come from a deep connection among people, all beings, lands, and memory.
-Christina is Andean and Irish, born and raised in Arizona.
+Christina is an Associate Director for Indigenous Systems Alignment and Data Stewardship at Seven Directions and Research Assistant Professor at the Center for the Study of Health and Risk Behavior (CSHRB), UW School of Medicine.
+She is dedicated restoring/re-storying relationships and connections for healing, health, and wellness.
+She is Andean and Irish, born and raised on Tohono O'odham and Yoeme ancestral lands (Arizona and Sonora).

 Full Bio

-Christina is lead/co-lead on multiple public health projects funded by National Network for Public Health Institutes (NNPHI), through CDC cooperative agreements; lead for a data storytelling project with Creative Narrations, funded by NACCHO; and a researcher for the Coeur d'Alene Tribe's youth services coordination systems study, funded by Systems for Action(S4A), through the Robert Wood Johnson Foundation (RWJF).
+Christina has served as co/lead on multiple public health projects funded by CDC cooperative agreements through the National Network of Public Health Institutes (NNPHI); data storytelling through multi media with Creative Narrations, funded by NACCHO; and research with Coeur d'Alene Tribe's youth services coordination systems study, funded by Systems for Action(S4A), through the Robert Wood Johnson Foundation (RWJF).

-Her paternal family are considered mixed Quechua (ch'ixi/mestize), originally from Caja Espiritu (Acobamba) and Huancavelica (Huancavelica), Perú.
-Her connection and commitment to this work is through her family, communities, and long standing relationships within the Pascua Yaqui Tribe in Arizona and Sonora.
+Her paternal family are Andean descendants from Caja Espiritu and Huancavelica, with ties to Huanta, Ayacucho and Huancayo, Junin, Perú.
+Her commitment to this work is through her family and long standing relationships within the Pascua Yaqui Tribe in Arizona and Sonora.

 Maya Magarati, PhD